-Ryan served as Associate Deputy Attorney General & Senior Advisor for Technology Industries at the U.S. Department of Justice.
+Before returning to private practice in 2021, Ryan served as Associate Deputy Attorney General & Senior Advisor for Technology Industries at the Department of Justice.
 In that role, he oversaw the Department’s antitrust review of major online platforms.

 Notable Experience

-• Airline in merger challenge brought by Department of Justice under Section 7 of the Clayton Act.
+• Tempur Sealy in challenge to merger with Mattress Firm brought by the FTC under Section 7 of the Clayton Act and Section 5 of the FTC Act.

 • Data storage company in claim of monopolization and attempted monopolization brought by competitor.